dafny-lang/dafny/docs/DafnyRef/Types.md

 (which, despite being the dual of induction, is often perceived as eerily mysterious).
 Moreover, the automation provided by our SMT-based verifier reduces the tedium in writing co-inductive proofs.
-For example, it verifies `Theorem_BelowSquare` from the program text given above— no additional lemmas or tactics are needed.
+For example, it verifies `Theorem_BelowSquare` from the program text given above??? no additional lemmas or tactics are needed.
 In fact, as a consequence of the automatic-induction heuristic in Dafny, the verifier will automatically verify `Theorem_BelowSquare` even given an empty body.